 There is a Balm in Huntsville (Walnut Street Books, 2019)

-Balm tells the true story of a crime victim’s transformation, back-dropped by the development of the Texas state criminal justice system’s Victim-Offender Dialogue program, the first of its kind in the nation.
+Balm tells the true story of a criminal’s transformation, back-dropped by the development of the Texas state criminal justice system’s Victim-Offender Dialogue program, the first of its kind in the nation.
 Told in narrative fashion, Balm reads like a novel.
 It is specifically marketed to teenagers learning to drive, newcomers to and students of Restorative Justice, crime victims thinking about participating in a face-to-face dialogue with an offender, and others open to the possibility that a purposeful encounter between adversaries could bear fruit for peace and understanding.

 In this day of hyper-partisanship and hyper-everything else, Balm shines forth like a beacon of light in the seemingly increasing darkness.